lamyae-d/open-scholarship-project/README.md

 ## Project Overview

 This project investigates the representation of French artistic heritage within the Metropolitan Museum of Art Open Access collection.
-Using museum metadata and digital humanities methods, the project explores how French cultural heritage is documented, classified, collected, and represented across different museum departments, object classifications, artist nationalities, and acquisition periods.
+Using museum metadata and digital humanities methods, the project explores how French artistic heritage is documented, classified, collected, and represented across museum departments, object classifications, artist nationalities, and acquisition periods.

-The project was developed as part of the course *Open Scholarship in History and the Humanities: Resources, Tools, and Methods for Research Implementation* and follows principles of open, transparent, and reproducible research using Python, Jupyter Notebook, and GitHub.
+The project was developed as part of the course *Open Scholarship in History and the Humanities: Resources, Tools, and Methods for Research Implementation*.
+It follows principles of open, transparent, and reproducible research using Python, Jupyter Notebook, and GitHub.

 ## Research Question

-### Main Research Question

 What aspects of French artistic heritage are most prominently represented in the Metropolitan Museum of Art collection?

-### Sub-Questions

-* Which museum departments contain the largest number of French heritage objects?
-* Which object classifications are most frequently associated with French heritage?
-* How is French heritage represented through Culture and Artist Nationality?
-* During which periods were French heritage objects most actively acquired?
-* What patterns of representation can be identified through museum metadata?

 ## Open Scholarship and Licensing

-This project uses the Metropolitan Museum of Art Open Access Dataset as an example of open cultural heritage data.
+This project uses the Metropolitan Museum of Art Open Access Dataset.

 Dataset Repository:

 https://github.com/metmuseum/openaccess

-The dataset is distributed under the CC0 (Creative Commons Zero) license, allowing unrestricted reuse of metadata.
-Licensing information was verified through the official Metropolitan Museum Open Access repository before the dataset was downloaded and analysed.
+The dataset is distributed under the CC0 (Creative Commons Zero) licence, allowing unrestricted reuse of metadata.

-The project promotes transparency, accessibility, and reproducibility by documenting all analytical steps through GitHub and Jupyter Notebook.

 ## Dataset